bghira/SimpleTuner/documentation/quickstart/AURAFLOW.md

 In this example, we'll be running a **full fine-tune** on an AuraFlow model using the SimpleTuner toolkit.

+> ⛔️ Full fine-tuning requires the use of FSDP due to a lack of optimisations in the currently available MMDiT transformer module for AuraFlow.
+Experimentation with [DeepSpeed](/documentation/DEEPSPEED.md) is required for full network training.

-> ⚠️ LoRA is not currently supported for AuraFlow, this will require more resources.
+> ⚠️ LoRA is not currently supported for AuraFlow when using upstream Diffusers.
+A [special version](#diffusers) is required for full feature support.

 ### Prerequisites